-Delta Dental processes claims, mails checks, and sends information to you by using the dental information maintained in our records.
-This is also the information that appears in our print and online directories that our enrollees use to find dental offices near their home or place of business.
+Delta Dental processes claims, mails checks and sends information to you by using the dental information maintained in our records.
+This is also the information that appears in our print and online directories that our members use to find dental offices near their home or place of business.

 Please let us know immediately of any changes to the following information: